-The 24/7 Personal Support Center operates continuously to help when you need it.
-Whether it's tutoring, research problems, computer services, or information about coursework, someone is always standing by to offer direction.
+A student assistance hotline operates continuously to help when you need it.
+Whether it's tutoring, research problems, computer services or information about coursework, someone is always standing by to offer direction.

-The Rasmussen Community
+■ The Aakers Community

-Students say the support of the Rasmussen community is one of the College's best assets.
+Students say the support of the Aakers community is one of the College's best assets.
 Faculty and administration are accessible and eager to help.
-Students encourage each other through a spirit of giving and sharing that makes Rasmussen much more than just a quality education.

-Our focus is on you, the student, from your first call to the Admissions Office, to your success 15 years from now.
-Upon graduation, you'll become a member of our Alumni Association, which offers ongoing career placement and networking opportunities with other Rasmussen alumni.
+Students encourage each other through a spirit of giving and sharing.
+Our focus is on you, the student, from your first call to the Admissions office, to your success 15 years from now.
+Upon graduation, you'll become a member of the Alumni Association, which offers a network of ongoing job opportunities, and a lifetime member of the Aakers family.